- Rules Yukon employers must follow

 English and French are the official languages in Canada.
 In Yukon, English is spoken most:

-- 13% of people speak English and French;
+- 13 per cent of people speak English and French;

 Take language training

-If you don't speak English or French you should take language training.
+If you do not speak English or French you should take language training.

 Language training in Whitehorse